 After completing Year Up’s learning and development phase, Ryan earned a six-month internship at American Express.
 By the end of his internship, Ryan had made an impression and American Express identified him for full-time hire.
 Since graduating from Year Up New York | New Jersey in 2018, Ryan has continued to reach one goal after another, landing him in his current role as an Information Security Analyst I.

 “Where I work now at American Express, our team performs advanced technical assessments to validate the security posture of our most important third parties, ensuring that they’re compliant with industry standards, up-to-date, and patched.
 If there’s a vulnerability or a breach, we’re on top of that, and we’re keeping our customers safe by doing that.”

 Ryan’s journey thus far has been one of self-advocacy and relationship building.
-Even though his initial internship assignment was in IT, he was still determined to find a way to specialize in cyber security.
+Even though his initial internship assignment was in IT, he was still determined to find a way to specialize in cyber security and put his training to good use.
 Using the business communication skills he honed at Year Up, Ryan requested a transfer to a more specific cyber security internship, and his managers at American Express, impressed by his character and honesty, facilitated and supported this move.
 Many people—more than he ever knew—had been tracking his progress, and they recognized his potential.